 The survey also indicates that the quality of education has changed for the better.
 36% of respondants felt that the quality of entry-level Saudi graduates was excellent and only 7% found it to be less than average.
 These are encouraging numbers, and it will be interesting to see how it evolves over time in order to reach Vision 2030’s goals in the education sector.

 However, employers did identify an area where they’d like to see junior employees progress: soft skills.
 For instance, creativity, communication, the ability to work in teams as well as life skills such as being resilient, self-aware or having a growth mindset.
 This is a trend we are seeing everywhere, not just in the region – and it doesn’t just boil down to the educational system, but is also a result of the connected and fast-paced world we live in.
 Food for thought: a survey of by One Poll found that 65 percent of American Millenials don’t feel comfortable engaging with someone face-to-face, and 80 percent prefer conversing digitally.
-Luckily employers being confronted with new recruits who need to boost these skills are looking at ways to help them grow, such as well-designed graduate or employee training and development programmes.
+Luckily employers being confronted with new recruits who need to boost these skills are looking at ways to help them grow, such as well-designed graduate or employee training and development programs.

 It just takes time